ovxrfl0w/erebus/README.md

 ## Why?

-This project was mainly created just to familiarize myself with Windows kernel development in Rust using the [windows-drivers-rs] crate a little bit.
+This project was mainly created just to somewhat familiarize myself with Windows kernel driver development in Rust using the [windows-drivers-rs] crate.

 ## Special Thanks

-Specials thanks to:
 - 0xflux (for the [blog posts] related to building a Rust driver using [windows-drivers-rs])

 ## LICENSE